yuikazzz/BBStardewValleyMods/SpaceCore/docs/README.md

             * `Position` - Vector2, the tile to warp to - ex. `"25, 15"`
             * `Color` - Color, the color the screen should flash - ex. `{ "R": 0, "G": 0, "B": 255, "A": 255 }`
         * `UseForTriggerAction` - True to run a trigger action upon use, false otherwise.
 Default false.
+        * `ConsumeForTriggerAction` - If the above field is true, this will control if the item is consumed on use.
+Default false for backwards compatibility.
         * `GiftableToNpcDisallowList` - A dictionary of NPC names to messages that should show when you try to gift the item to them, instead of them receiving the gift.
         * `GiftableToNpcAllowList` - A dictionary of NPC names to `true` for if you want that NPC allowed.
 If set, any NPCs not listed here will not be able to receive the gift, and instead will show the message from the following field.
         * `GiftedToNotOnAllowListMessage` - The message to show for when the item is gifted to someone not on the allow list.
 Required if `GiftableToNpcAllowList` is set.
 (The disallow list is checked first, so you can still allow specific responses by certain NPCs.)